cm766/SLT/README.txt

 Translator and index
     description of the layout
         The layout was designed based on the idea of adaptivity.
-        Accesibility migh need to be improved (INVESTIGATE) decisions and changes
+        Accesibility might need to be improved (INVESTIGATE) decisions and changes
         About some elements:
             Alphabet sign languge menu (check out name)